Which Airlines That Operate Flights To East London From the UK

 - The Old East London wool exchange is a relic of the past.
 The building was used to auction off the produce of the thriving wool industry that developed in and around East London at the beginning of the twentieth century.
 The exchange is now part of the Rhodes University and is open for tours.

 - The Equestrian Statue that is standing at the intersection of St Georges and Oxford Street.
 This statue is a tribute to the fallen soldiers in the Anglo-Boer war in 1908.
 Tourists usually pay their respects at the memorial.

 East Londoners are known for their love for music, beer and the sea.
-While East London does celebrate Easter, Christmas and the New Year in a true South African fashion, the true colours of East London come out at the Port Festival at the end of June.
+While East London does celebrate Easter, Christmas and the New Year in a true South African fashion, the real colours of East London come out at the Port Festival at the end of June.
 Join the South Africans drinking the nectars of their ‘beer garden’ at this festival.
-The festival invites the South African Navy to show its might and the locals attempt to rival it by making their versions of ‘build a boat’.
+The festival invites the South African Navy to show its might, and the locals attempt to rival it by making their versions of ‘build a boat’.
 The dance parties start quickly at the festival.

 - Inkwenkwezi Private Game Reserve Safari Lodge

 - Selborne Bed and Breakfast

 Handy Tips You Should Know Before Your Departure!

 - Articles that must be included in your packing are; walking shoes, Beach gear, and of course binoculars for whale watching.